maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 6. Geo-Search

 Now, let's imagine that a user is looking for the nearest restaurant.
-This kind of queries can typically be acheived by geo-search !
+This kind of queries can typically be achieved by geo-search!

-First of all, we must change the document types to `_mapping` to specify that the coordinates is a Geo-JSON point.
-Mapping make its more efficient to define the structure of the document, and more efficiently store/search the data within our index.
-We need to delete out index and perform our bulk import again :
+First of all, we must change the document types to `_mapping` to specify that the coordinates are Geo-JSON points.
+Mapping makes it more efficient to define the structure of the document, and more efficiently store/search the data within our index.
+We need to delete out the index and perform our bulk import again :

 ```
 DELETE /inspections